You may have heard from a friend, an article, or a colleague that you should look into a spray polyurethane foam roof.

 NOTE: if you have a gravel built-up roof and you have a roofing leak, it’s difficult to determine where on that roof the problem is.

 NOTE: since modified bitumen roofs come on a roll, they have the same issues with not fully encapsulating penetrations as single-ply and built-up roofs do.
-Having penetrations un-encapsulated can allow water to come in and HVAC energy to escape.
+Un-encapsulated penetrations allow water to come in and HVAC energy to escape.

 The 3 most important facts about spray foam over existing roofs